 ARTICLE 9 - UNION REPRESENTATION

-9.1 The Union Representative shall, in the course of his duty, have access to the work, where possible, on which members of the Union are employed and the Employer shall assist the Union Representative to obtain a pass to the premises where necessary.
-The Union Representative shall first make his presence known to the Employer’s most senior management representative in the job office.
-In no instance, however, shall he interfere with the progress of the work.
+9.1 The Union Representative shall, in the course of their duty, have access to the work, where possible, on which members of the Union are employed and the Employer shall assist the Union Representative to obtain a pass to the premises where necessary.
+The Union Representative shall first make their presence known to the Employer’s most senior management representative in the job office.
+In no instance, however, shall they interfere with the progress of the work.

 9.2 The Union Representative, when on site, shall abide by all site regulations and safety rules as stipulated in the appropriate safety acts or regulations.